Table of Contents

 Varies by VA disability rating

-Honorably discharged U.S. Armed Forces veteran
+Honorably discharged U.S. Veteran

 Eligibility Criteria for Texas Homestead Exemptions

-Texas has strict criteria to ensure that property owners don't exploit homestead exemptions.
+Texas has strict criteria to ensure that property owners don’'t exploit homestead exemptions.

 Age Requirements